 A parent cannot be prosecuted for failing to ensure their child's regular school attendance during the period of the Penalty Notice provided the penalty is paid on time and in full.

-Middlesbrough Council considers regular attendance important, and Penalty Notices will usually be issued:
+Middlesbrough Council considers regular attendance to be important, and Penalty Notices will usually be issued:

 - to a parent whose child is of compulsory school age and has 10 or more unauthorised absences in the current term (6 - 12 week period)

 - where a parent takes their child on a period of leave of absence during term time